 Tower Bridge Used to be Much Less Colourful

 Tower Bridge was painted red, white and blue in 1977 to celebrate the Queen’s Silver Jubilee.
-Before that it was boring old brown.
+Before that it was a boring old brown.

 It Took 432 Construction Workers Eight Years to Build Tower Bridge

-I’d actually say that’s pretty fast when you look at it.
+We’d actually say that’s pretty fast when you look at it.
 It’s huge.

 It Only Takes Five Minutes to Raise the Bridge